Abstract

 - msgid: Unsigned integer of up to 64Bits precision.
 The Response message from the server will have the same msgid.

-- method: String representing or index the method to call
+- method: String or index representing the method to call

 - params: Any CBOR element